asus4/tf-lite-unity-sample/README.md

 ## How to build tensorflow lite for Unity

-Pre-build library is included. see following instructions if you want build your own lib.
+Pre-build library is included. see following instructions if you want to build your own lib.

 ### macOS